-Crowd levels at both Simonds Stadium and Melbourne home games fluctuated against budget levels.
-Overall average home game (including games at Etihad Stadium & MCG) attendance dropped to 33,915 (2013: 36,649).
+Our Melbourne games particularly at the MCG in the second half of the season were well down on budget and prior year actuals.
+Overall average home game (including games at Etihad & MCG) attendance dropped to 29,127 (2014: 33,915).